-The City Auditor recommends reconciling the unissued licensing numbers and total licensing fees collected to ensure everything is properly accounted for and safeguarded.
-In addition, it is also recommended that the Licensing Clerk write the issued licensing number and date on each corresponding license application and expand the Monthly Activity Report to also include the issued license number and date, so that a monthly, quarterly or annual reconciliation of license numbers can be performed and a turnover ratio can be determined.
+It is recommended that the Licensing Clerk write the issued licensing number and date on each corresponding license application and expand the Monthly Activity Report to also include the issued license number and date, so that a monthly, quarterly or annual reconciliation of license numbers can be performed and a turnover ratio can be determined.
 This control method ensures that each issued license can easily be matched up with its corresponding approved application, as well as accurately tracking both the processing time and the total number of each license being issued per year.